The Judiciary

 Administrative independence

 No one can interfere with how courts manage the legal process and exercise their judicial functions.
-For example, only the chief justice can choose how cases are assigned to the judges of his or her court.
+For example, only the chief justice can choose how cases are assigned to the judges of their court.

 How are judges appointed?